J-Dufour/outstem-technical-interview/README.md

 ## The Challenge

-The challenge for this interview is to build a dashboard for the new pizza place "A Slice of Pi".
+The challenge for this interview is to build a dashboard for the new pizza place, "A Slice of Pi".
 They have just finished their first year of business (2023), and want to see how their pizza sales have performed.

 For this challenge you have been provided 3 data sets, [order_data.json](data-sets/order_data.json), [review_data.json](data-sets/review_data.json), and [pricing_data.json](data-sets/pricing_data.json).
-You will use the data in these files to generate various graphs as described in the Goals section
+You will use the data in these files to generate various graphs as described in the Goals section below

 The design and layout of the website is totally up to you (feel free to use any UI libraries), though you will be judged on the look, feel, and usability of your application, so do your best to respect best practices in web design.

 In addition, you're welcome to use any existing libraries to generate your graphs or implement other form elements.
+AI coding assistants are permitted but their use must be disclosed in your submission

 ## Data Sets
 The first data set [order_data.json](data-sets/order_data.json) is a list of orders that were placed, has the following format: